Monkatraz/espells/README.md

 # Espells: Hunspell ported to Python ported to JavaScript

 Pure JS/TS spellchecker, using Hunspell dictionaries.
 Direct port of the [Spylls](https://github.com/zverok/spylls) library.
-Without zverok's (the author of Spylls) work, this library couldn't exist.
+Without [zverok's](https://github.com/zverok) (the author of Spylls) work, this library couldn't exist.

-Espells makes no use of features that would prevent it from running within Node, a browser, or even a web worker.
+Espells makes no use of platform specific features that would prevent it from running within Node, a browser, or even a web worker.
 Effectively, it's just a pure spellchecking library and it's up to you to connect it to whatever interface you want.

 Espells was created as part of my work on [Wikijump](https://github.com/scpwiki/wikijump/).